Ministers' Hill Baptist Higher Secondary School: History

 Ministers' Hill Baptist English School was established on 20 February 1968 and is sponsored by the Ministers' Hill Baptist Church.

 The records of the school go back to more than three decades when the school was taken over by the church under the pastorship of Rev. Dr. Neiliezhü Üsou on 16 December 1981.

 The school was upgraded to Higher Secondary in 1998 and named as Ministers' Hill Baptist Higher Secondary School with its first batch appearing for the HSSLC Examination in 2001 and it continues to be the centre of the HSLC/HSSLC Examinations since 1998.

 Curriculum

-Over the years the school is renowned for its excellent results both in HSLC and HSSLC Examinations.
+Over the years ,the school has gotten excellent results both in HSLC and HSSLC Examinations.

 The school provides Arts stream courses for the Higher Secondary section.

 Music, Book Keeping & Accountancy and IIT classes are optional subjects conducted for grades 9 and 10.
 Tenyidie is also an optional subject starting from grade 7.
 The school is affiliated to the Nagaland Board of School Education (NBSE).